Uncertainty and Robustness of Surplus Extraction: Introduction

 Under the notion of robustness in this model, whether or not full extraction is possible depends in part on the amount of uncertainty about agents' beliefs.
 If agents' beliefs are given precisely, the model reduces to the standard problem, and full extraction is possible generically.
 In particular, in this case full extraction holds if agents' beliefs satisfy the convex independence condition of Cr{\' e}mer and McLean (1988) (which is satisfied on a generic set).
 Starting from such beliefs, we show that full extraction continues to hold with uncertainty about these beliefs, provided uncertainty is sufficiently small.
 Full extraction fails when uncertainty is sufficiently large, however.
 We show that full extraction holds in general if beliefs satisfy a natural set-valued version of convex independence.
 When this condition is satisfied, the mechanisms that achieve full extraction are variants of the full extraction mechanisms constructed by Cr{\' e}mer and McLean (1988).
 When full extraction fails, however, we show that the designer can be restricted to simple mechanisms: natural conditions limit the designer to offering a single contract, and can make a deterministic contract optimal for the designer.

 We follow McAfee and Reny (1992) in considering a reduced form description of the surplus extraction problem.
 In a prior, unmodeled stage, agents play a game that leaves them with some information rents as a function of their private information.
-This game could be an auction,a bargaining game, or a purchase from a seller, for example.
+This game could be an auction, a bargaining game, or a purchase from a seller, for example.
 Private information is summarized by the agent's type.
 The current stage also has an exogenous source of uncertainty, summarized by a set of states, on which contract payments can depend.
 For some applications, it is natural to take the state space to be the set of types, although we follow McAfee and Reny (1992) in allowing the state space to be arbitrary.
-We assume that both the set of types and the state space are finite, as in the original environments considered by Cr{\' e}mer and McLean (1985, 1988).\footnote{McAfee and Reny (1992) consider an infinite state space, and characterize virtual extraction as a consequence.} Each type determines both the information rent and a set of beliefs over the state space.
+We assume that both the set of types and the state space are finite, as in the original environments considered by Cr{\' e}mer and McLean (1985, 1988).\footnote{McAfee and Reny (1992) consider an infinite set of types, and allow for an infinite state space; their results characterize virtual extraction as a consequence.} Each type determines both the information rent and a set of beliefs over the state space.